 - deny the claim and notify the injured worker and the Nevada Department of Industrial Relations of its denial17

-Example: Dean is a cook and burns his arm at work.
+Example: Dean is a Nevada firefighter who suffers a burn injury at work.
 The insurance company receives the Claim for Compensation.
 It also reviews the Employer's Report.

 The insurance company accepts the injury.
 It will send Dean a notice in the mail and pay for any benefits he may require.